carlpage/TicTacToe/README.md

 # Tic Tac Toe

-A Tic Tac Toe game I built using:
+A Tic Tac Toe game using the minimax algorithm

+Technologies used:
 * ES6
 * jQuery
 * Gulp